 Our Chinese Mango Coconut Pudding Recipe and tips on what to see when your visiting in Beijing, China!
 Today’s recipe is Chinese coconut pudding and we think it’s pretty perfect and then we add some mango!
 Chinese pudding is mildly sweet but very flavorful and we’re so excited to be adding it to our Culinary Journey Around the Worldtoday!

-It’s Wednesday and that’s the day we travel with our Culinary Journey Around the World!
 It’s our last week to be in the Land of the Rising Sun!
 So, I’m sharing some of the awesome places to visit when you go to Beijing, China and also this amazing desert recipe Chinese Mango Coconut Pudding!
 We’ve also recently enjoyed some Chinese Pickles Vegetables , Chinese Honey Garlic Chicken, and bowl of flavorful Chinese Wonton Soup!

 My experience of desserts in China are they mostly prefer to have fresh fruit at the end of the meal.
-Sweets on the whole are significantly more mild that we serve them here in the US. (we even found the M&M’s were not as sweet!)
+Sweets on the whole are significantly more mild that we serve them here in the US.
+(I even found the M&M’s were not as sweet!)
 So, our Chinese Mango Coconut Pudding is mildly sweet but with the fresh mango and coconut milk it’s quiet lovely!